gerardzeeman/Stratoballoon-Project/readme.md

 Our project is licensed under the [GNU licence.](https://github.com/gerardzeeman/Stratoballoon-Project/blob/master/license.txt)

 ## Sponsor
 We are very gleesome to get some new sponsors.
 In the future there will be a "donate now" option available.
+We need your help!
-Our sponsors right now:
+<br>Our sponsors right now:
  - [Mieni](http://www.mieni.nl/)
  - [Neerlandia B.V.
 URK](http://www.neerlandia.com/)
  - [Hakvoort Optiek URK](http://www.hakvoortoptiek.nl/)